conductor-sdk/conductor-go/README.md

 }
 ```

-In the above code first we create a workflow by calling `workflow.NewConductorWorkflow(..)` and set its properties (`Name`, `Version`, etc.).
+In the above code first we create a workflow by calling `workflow.NewConductorWorkflow(..)` and set its properties `Name`, `Version`, `Description` and `TimeoutPolicy`.

 Then we create a [Simple Task](https://orkes.io/content/reference-docs/worker-task) of type `"greet"` with reference name `"greet_ref"` and add it to the workflow.
 That task gets the workflow input `"name"` as an input with key `"person_to_be_greated"`.

 > [!note]
 >`"person_to_be_greated"` is too verbose!
 Why would you name it like that?
 >
-> We want to make it clear that the workflow input is not passed automatically.
+> It's just to make it clear that the workflow input is not passed automatically.
 >
 > The worker will get the actual value of the workflow input because of this mapping  `Input("person_to_be_greated", "${workflow.input.name}")` in the workflow definition.
 >
->Expressions like `"${workflow.input.name}"` will be replaced by their value during workflow execution.
+>Expressions like `"${workflow.input.name}"` will be replaced by their value during execution.

 Last but not least, the output of the workflow is set by calling `wf.OutputParameters(..)`.